First-principles characterization of native defects and oxygen impurities in GaAs: Introduction

-We herein report a comprehensive study of the structural and electronic properties of possible native defects and oxygen impurities in GaAs using a hybrid DFT/Hartree-Fock approach~\cite{Perdew1996JCP}.
-Large supercell models are employed to properly take into account local lattice relaxations and to reduce artificial defect--defect interactions.
+We herein report a study of native defects and oxygen impurities in GaAs using a hybrid DFT/Hartree-Fock approach~\cite{Perdew1996JCP} which has been proven to be able to provide a good description of defect physics in semiconductors~\cite{Freysoldt2014RMP,Hoang2018JPCM}.
+Large supercell models are employed to properly take into account local lattice relaxations and to reduce spurious defect--defect interactions.
 Optical properties of select defects are also investigated through the consideration of relevant defect-to-band radiative optical transitions and the calculation of nonradiative electron capture cross sections.
-Comparison with previously reported computational results and with experiments will be carried out where appropriate.
+Note that, while we systematically explore many native defects and oxygen impurities to produce a consistent dataset, we do not aim to search for all possible metastable configurations and defect complexes or to identify all defect centers observed in experiments, if that is ever possible.
+The results and discussion will focus mainly on As$_{\rm Ga}$ and O$_{\rm As}$-related defects where we demonstrate how, computationally, a combination of structural, electronic, and optical characterizations can lead to a more definitive identification of defects.